 - Use solar panels in areas of open flatlands to generate power and reduce dependence on fuel generators.

 - Instead of using the dash AC to power the air-conditioning, switch to your generator.
 This improves the speed of travel and ensures your engine doesn’t get burned out.

 - Try to park in shaded areas to alleviate the need for excessive air-conditioning.

 - Turn on the water heater only when crucial.

 5. Travel Trailer Propane Safety

-You should inspect before the trip as well as any propane operated appliances like refrigerator, lanterns, stove and furnace.
+You should inspect before the trip as well as any propane operated appliances like refrigerator, lanterns, stove, and furnace.
 Check for any leaks and get it immediately replaced.
-When travelling, try not to overfill your fuel tank and leave space for vapor space with rising temperature.
-If you smell gas inside your camper while travelling, stop and evacuate immediate.
+When traveling, try not to overfill your fuel tank and leave space for vapor space with rising temperatures.
+If you smell gas inside your camper while traveling, stop and evacuate immediately.
 Leave the doors and windows open to air out the rig and close the supply valve.
 Always keep a fire extinguisher at hand.